-We do not know the state of the Senate Judiciary Committee's record-keeping.
-However, we respectfully suggest that you make it a priority to find out what has become of the voluminous correspondence and documentary materials that the Committee received from CJA.
-Most voluminous is CJA's 50-page investigative Critique on the qualifications and judicial screening of Andrew O'Rourke, substantiated by a Compendium of over 60 documentary exhibits, which we initially presented to the Senate Judiciary Committee as our "Law Day" public service contribution in May 1992.
-As reflected by CJA's May 27, 1996 letter to Chairman Hatch (Exhibit "A-1"), we transmitted to him a duplicate copy of the Critique and Compendium under that letter, along with three Compendia of correspondence relating thereto.
-The most voluminous of these, Correspondence Compendium I, collected CJA's correspondence with the Senate Judiciary Committee and Senate leadership in connection with CJA's May 18, 1992 letter to then Senate Majority Leader George Mitchell (Exhibit "B-1").
-That letter - copies of which CJA sent to every member of the Senate Judiciary Committee -- called for a Senate moratorium on the confirmations of all judicial nominations pending official investigation of the deficiencies of the federal judicial screening process, demonstrated by the Critique.
-Correspondence Compendia II and III collected CJA's correspondence with the ABA and City Bar concerning their professional obligation to retract their insupportable bare-bones approval ratings for Mr. O'Rourke and to endorse CJA's request for a moratorium and official investigation.
-By and large, CJA had previously provided this correspondence to the Senate Judiciary Committee.
+a Compendium of over 60 documentary exhibits, which we initially presented to the Senate Judiciary Committee as our "Law Day" public service contribution in May 1992.
+As reflected by CJA's May 27, 1996 letter to Chairman Hatch (Exhibit "A-1"), we transmitted a duplicate copy of the Critique and Compendium to him under that letter, along with three Compendia of Correspondence relating thereto.
+The most voluminous of these, Compendium I, collected CJA's correspondence with the Senate Judiciary Committee and Senate leadership following presentment of CJA's Critique.
+Compendium II collected CJA's correspondence with the American Bar Association about the Critique-copies of which had been previously provided to the Senate Judiciary Committee.